top of page

 I go into more detail about these techniques in the “Swingweight vs. MOI Matching” section of this tab.

 The Maltby Frequency Analyzer.
 Mitchell Golf also markets a DigiFlex Frequency Analyzer.
 Golfsmith manufactured a Frequency Meter prior to being absorbed by Dick's Sporting Goods.
-Another smaller independent company marketed a successful Analyzer called the Cub Scout.
+Another smaller independent company marketed a successful Analyzer called the Club Scout.
 All these companies had different procedures for determining CPM's on their respective machines.